brandom/typegoose/github-page/_guides/known-issues.md

 - ts-jest: some wierd behavior on ts-jest (only) leads to type errors
 - ts-node: never run `ts-node --transpile-only` (seems like ts-node will not fix it)
+- in this PR: `_id: false` does not work, i dont know why
+- please make sure to use the right decorator execution order to prevent something like hook to fail if `@modelOptions` changes the name